 Keith Madsen

-Keith is the author of Searching for Eden, 2nd Edition (Quill Hawk Publishing, 2021), The Sons and Daughters of Toussaint (Quill Hawk Publishing, 2023), and The Bridles of Armageddon, 2nd Edition (Quill Hawk Publishing, 2023), as well as a short story in the anthology, Distant Flickers: Stories of Identity and Loss (Paul Stream Press, 2022).
+Keith Madsen retired from church pastoral ministry in 2016 and is now working full-time as a hospital chaplain.
+He is the author of several works of fiction, including Searching for Eden, 2nd Edition (Quill Hawk Publishing, Edmond, OK 2021), The Sons and Daughters of Toussaint, (Quill Hawk Publishing, Edmond, OK, 2023), The Bridles of Armageddon, 2nd Edition (Quill Hawk Publishing, Edmond, OK, 2023) and a book of short stories, Fallen Angels: Stories Inspired by the Urban Homeless (Quill Hawk Publishing, Edmond, OK, 2025).

 Testimonials